aswinsegu/apigeeselectivemigatetool/README.md

 ### Running the tool

-From the command-line run the tool as apigeemigrate {command-name}
+From the command-line run the tool as:

+                     apigeemigrate {command-name}

-See the Commands section to know more about commands.
+See the Commands section to know more about all the available commands.